Metatarsalgia

 Diagnosing Metatarsalgia:

-A combination of X-rays, Ultrasound and MRI are used to diagnose Metatarsalgia the problem Early diagnosis and prevention can prevent surgical intervention.
+A combination of X-rays, Ultrasound and MRI may be used to diagnose metatarsalgia and the underlying problem.
+Early diagnosis and prevention can prevent surgical intervention.